samuel-williams-ed/Quiz_React_Project/README.md

-# Kanye Quiz
+# Swanson Quiz

-See if you cam guess which quote comes from Kayne West?!
+See if you cam guess which quote is by Ron Swanson?!

 This project uses the React framework to build a simple quiz site.

-It uses multiple publically available API's to generate a random of choice of quotes each game!
+It uses multiple publically available API's to generate a random of choice of quotes each game.

 Hope you enjoy!